Warm dark matter from freeze-in at stronger coupling: Temperature evolution in the Early Universe

 The different possibilities for the SM temperature evolution are illustrated in Fig.\,\ref{Tmax}.
 Option (1) corresponds to the traditional inflaton decay into the SM states, while options (2) and (3) reflect more general production mechanisms involving decay of intermediate particles.
 The blob at $a\sim a_R$ reflects the uncertainty in the transition region.
 Here, ``reheating'' is defined as the period after which the energy density gets dominated by the SM thermal bath.

 In cases (2) and (3), the temperature of the SM bath may have never exceeded the MeV scale.
 Indeed, the lower bound on the reheating temperature is about 4 MeV.
 Such a low temperature {\it does not require} non-standard cosmology, it only necessitates small couplings of the primordial fields to the SM particles.
 This class of models is the focus of our present work.
+We note that the $n-m >0$ case corresponds to the traditional situation with $T_{\rm max} \gg T_R$ and DM production not being Boltzmann-suppressed.

 We conclude that, since the SM particle production mechanism remains unknown, one ought to account for distinct possibilities for the temperature evolution in the Early Universe.
 In the context of freeze-in production of dark matter, they lead to vastly different scenarios.
 For example, when $T_{\rm max} \simeq T_R$, production of dark matter with mass above $T_R$ is dominated by the temperature range $T\simeq T_R$.
 This distinguishes the low $T_R$ freeze-in models from their more traditional counterparts, leading to distinct phenomenology.